NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 - the name of your representative, with his or her address and telephone number; and

-- a statement from you or an authorized officer to let us release your information.
+- a statement from you or an authorized officer to let the CRA release your information.

 For a company, your letter should be on company letterhead, signed by an authorized officer.

-To cancel an authorization, you can phone or fax us, or send your request to the non-resident Withholding Division in writing.
+To cancel an authorization, you can phone or fax the CRA, or send your request to the Non-Resident Withholding Division in writing.

 You cannot use Form T1013, Authorizing or Cancelling a Representative, or Form RC59, Business Consent, to authorize or cancel a representative for a non-resident account.
 Also, representatives cannot use the Represent a Client service for non-resident accounts.